 Complete Cycle-of-Fifths lemmas:

-OK, rather than just give you a few spot examples, this table investigates the full circle of the cycle-of-fifths – (a “ring-tabled lemma” (that was a ring-tailed lemur joke.))
+This table investigates the full circle of the cycle-of-fifths – (a “ring-tabled lemma“! – ring-tailed lemur joke.)

 We go through 12 fifths, to bring us from a starting note of B-flat, back to B-flat.